joejcollins/joejcollins.github.io/_posts/2017-09-26-start-and-stop-vm.md

 layout: post
 ---

-For convenience and to save cost stop and deallocate the development VM on Azure.
+For convenience and to save costs stop and deallocate the development VM on Azure.

 ```powershell
 # PowerShell -Command .\develop-vm.ps1 -PowerOn:$false